-Human resource development is the key to success in business and industry, and the Institute strives to assist the business and industrial community in moving toward a higher degree of excellence through lifelong learning.
+Human resource development is the key to success in business, industry, and government and the Institute strives to assist its stakeholders in moving toward a higher degree of excellence through lifelong learning.

 THE CONTINUING EDUCATION UNIT (CEU)

 The Continuing Education Unit (CEU) is awarded upon successful completion of certain non-credit courses or activities.
 The CEU is defined as "ten contact hours of participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction."
 After the successful completion of each CEU course, a certificate will be awarded to each student to show participation in a non-credit activity.
 This certificate is given instead of a grade report or a transcript.
 No transcript is officially kept on students who complete non-credit classes and no record of the number of courses taken.